-This class examines the EU and Spanish legal systems and looks at the different branches of law as they compare to the US.
+This class examines the European Union and Spanish legal systems and looks at the different branches of law as they compare to those in the US.
 Students explore the making and implementation of laws and their related controversies by looking at real case studies in Spanish contemporary media.
 The second half of the course places these developments in an international context and helps the student gain a critical understanding of practicing law.
 This course includes site visits to various institutions of law, public policy, and legal aid, as well as guest lectures by law experts.
 Contact hours: 45.
 Recommended credit: 3 semester/4.5 quarter hours.

 Universidad Carlos III de Madrid Courses

 The following list is for informational purposes only.
 Updated class offerings and information is available at www.uc3m.es/portal/page/portal/international/students/hisp_studies.

 Students are required to enroll in one of the following Spanish language courses during their first semester of participation in the program.
 Students who place at the near native speaker level, or prove they are Spanish-heritage students with a bilingual level during the on-site placement test will be exempt from this language course requirement.

 Advanced Spanish Language and Composition

 This course is aimed at students who have completed advanced grammar at the college level but do not have native oral fluency.
 Special attention is paid to grammar and vocabulary, in addition to notions, functions, and uses of the language in real speaking situations.
 Classroom instruction includes film viewing and participatory exercises.

 Intermediate Spanish Language / Intermediate Spanish Composition

 These courses are designed for students who cannot demonstrate advanced grammar knowledge of Spanish on the placement exam.
 Through an emphasis on writing, combined with a grammar review, students are expected to acquire functional and useful language skills for daily practice.